 ‘Implicit Expression’ value sets

-Whilst ‘simple implicit’ (subtype testing) value set specifications are suitable for ‘Primitive’ SNOMED CT CConcepts (even if post-coordination is allowed), in those situations where value sets are specified by reference to ‘Fully Defined’ CConcepts, a ‘simple’ solution is inadequate.
+Whilst ‘simple implicit’ (subtype testing) value set specifications are suitable for ‘Primitive’ SNOMED CT concepts (even if post-coordination is allowed), in those situations where value sets are specified by reference to ‘Fully Defined’ concepts, a ‘simple’ solution is inadequate.

-E.2.1 Requirements for ‘abstract or Primitive SNOMED CT CConcepts’
+E.2.1 Requirements for ‘abstract or Primitive SNOMED CT concepts’

-As with (presumably) all vocabularies organized by subsumption hierarchies, SNOMED CT includes a number of abstract14 ‘high-level’ CConcepts that can be thought of as organizing the content into coherent ‘chapters.’
-By example, SNOMED CT has high-level CConcepts such as [ 404684003 | clinical finding ], [ 71388002 | procedure ] and [ 105590001 | substance ], each correspondingly subsuming thousands of pre-coordinated CConcepts that are deemed to be ‘Findings’, ‘Procedures’ or ‘Substances.’
+As with (presumably) all vocabularies organized by subsumption hierarchies, SNOMED CT includes a number of abstract14 ‘high-level’ concepts that can be thought of as organizing the content into coherent ‘chapters.’
+By example, SNOMED CT has high-level concepts such as [ 404684003 | clinical finding |], [ 71388002 | procedure |] and [ 105590001 | substance |], each correspondingly subsuming thousands of pre-coordinated concepts that are deemed to be ‘Findings’, ‘Procedures’ or ‘Substances.’

-It is a property/requirement of the SNOMED CT classification process that a distinction is made between ‘Primitive’ and ‘Defined’ CConcepts (put simply, only Defined [in terms of other CConcepts] Concepts can acquire new, inferred sub-types as a result of the classification process), and whilst a high number of Defined Concepts is desirable for more complete classification, it is an inevitable feature of SNOMED CT that a number of CConcepts need to be regarded as Primitive (to introduce nuances of the world against which ‘Defined’ content can be formally differentiated).
+It is a property/requirement of the SNOMED CT classification process that a distinction is made between ‘Primitive’ and ‘Defined’ concepts (put simply, only Defined [in terms of other concepts] Concepts can acquire new, inferred sub-types as a result of the classification process), and whilst including a high number of Defined Concepts is desirable for more complete classification, it is an inevitable feature of SNOMED CT that a number of concepts need to be regarded as Primitive (to introduce nuances of the world against which ‘Defined’ content can be formally differentiated).

-For this guide, the importance of the Primitive/Defined15 distinction is that as long as value sets are defined by reference only to Primitive Concepts, we can be confident that, even where post-coordination is allowed16, Expressions cannot logically be ‘made’ members of the value set (§ E.2.3 ).
+For this guide, the importance of the Primitive/Defined15 distinction is that as long as value sets are defined by reference only to Primitive Concepts, we can be confident that, even where post-coordination is allowed16, expressions cannot logically be ‘made’ members of the value set (§ E.2.3 ).
 This suggests that for many coarse-grained ‘universal’ value set specifications there is little need for a specification form of greater sophistication than:

-“this field may communicate CConcepts subsumed by [SNOMED CT Primitive]a OR subsumed by [SNOMED CT Primitive]b OR subsumed by [SNOMED CT Primitive]…n”
+“this field may communicate concepts subsumed by [SNOMED CT Primitive]a OR subsumed by [SNOMED CT Primitive]b OR subsumed by [SNOMED CT Primitive]…n”

 which would appear to be satisfactorily supported by a notation similar to the current HL7 documentation convention of: